Devkrishnan2000/Mess-Management/ui/mess_management_ui/README.md

 ## Available Scripts

-In the project directory, you can faz:
+In the project directory, you can run: dev
 ### `npm start`

 Runs the app in the development mode.\